YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 .. code-block:: none

+   set ^ID(0)=5,RECORD="abc",ZIP=19355
-   TSTART ():SERIAL
+   TSTART ()
    IF $TRESTART>3 DO  QUIT
-   .TROLLBACK
+   .
+TROLLBACK
-   .WRITE !,"Too many RESTARTs"
+   .
+WRITE !,"Too many RESTARTs"
-   .QUIT
-   SET (NEXT,^ID(0))=^ID(0)+1
+   SET NEXT=$INCREMENT(^ID(0))
    SET ^ID(NEXT)=RECORD,^XID(ZIP,NEXT)=""
    TCOMMIT

-This transaction will automatically restart if it cannot serialize the SETs to the database, and will terminate with a TROLLBACK if more than 3 RESTARTs occur.
+This transaction will automatically restart if it cannot commit the SETs to the database, and will terminate with a TROLLBACK if more than 3 RESTARTs occur.

 YottaDB provides a way to monitor transaction restarts by reporting them to the operator logging facility.
-If the environment variable ydb_tprestart_log_delta is defined, YottaDB reports every Nth restart where N is the numeric evaluation of the value of ydb_tprestart_log_delta.
-If the environment variable ydb_tprestart_log_first is defined, the restart reporting begins after the number of restarts specified by the value of ydb_tprestart_log_first.
-For example, defining both the environment variable to the value 1, causes all TP restarts to be logged.
+If the environment variable `ydb_tprestart_log_delta <../AdminOpsGuide/basicops.html#ydb-tprestart-log-delta>`_ is defined, YottaDB reports every Nth restart where N is the numeric evaluation of $ydb_tprestart_log_delta.
+If the environment variable `ydb_tprestart_log_first <../AdminOpsGuide/basicops.html#ydb-tprestart-log-first>`_ is defined, the restart reporting begins after the number of restarts specified by $ydb_tprestart_log_first.
+For example, defining both environment variables to the value 1, causes all TP restarts to be logged.
 When ydb_tprestart_log_delta is defined, leaving ydb_tprestart_log_first undefined is equivalent to giving it the value 1.

 Here is an example message: